Overview of Asthma

 There are many factors that can trigger asthma, these range from allergic substances to viral and bacterial infections.
 Furthermore, people with asthma have extremely sensitive airways, so minuscule irritants such as pollen, animal dander (which are similar to dandruff in humans) can cause the airways to be inflamed.
 Even cold, dry weather potentially triggers asthma to flare up.

 Asthma shows a variety of symptoms.
-It isn’t the same in all the individuals.
+It isn’t the same in all individuals.
 Its signs and symptoms include:

 - Shortness of breath